 As I mentioned in the introduction, pricing is subjective.
 You may have thought I was referring to your subjectiveness but I’m actually referring to the customer’s viewpoint.

-When determining a price for a product for sale, whether it be for retail or wholesale, I like to use what is called the “Value-Based Pricing” method instead.
+When determining a price for a product for sale, whether it be for retail or wholesale, I recommend using what I term “Value-Based Pricing”.

-If you were to follow the experts and use the above formula to factor in all your costs, then mark up that price by XX% to arrive at your final selling price.
-That method is called Cost-Based Pricing.
+If you were to follow the experts, you would use the above Cost-based pricing formula to factor in all your costs, then mark up that price by XX% to arrive at your final selling price.

-Cost-Based pricing fails to account for one criterion which I personally think is incredibly important.
+Cost-Based pricing is probably the closest to being correct but it fails to account for one criterion which I personally think is incredibly important.

 What does the market perceive your products to be worth?